Your source for new events and information on climate change and energy efficiency.

 Note: Energy use numbers are based upon best available estimates.
 Incandescent lights were tested using a power meter.

 The Provincial Government committed to update the House of Assembly each year on the progress with implementing 'Charting Our Course: Climate Change Action Plan 2011' and 'Moving Forward: Energy Efficiency Action Plan 2011'.
-The Honourable Tom Hedderson, Minister Responsible for the Office of Climate Change, Energy Efficiency and Emissions Trading, made the following statement on 11 December, 2012:
+The Honourable Tom Hedderson, Minister Responsible for the Office of Climate Change and Energy Efficiency, made the following statement on 11 December, 2012:

 MR. HEDDERSON: "Thank you, Mr. Speaker.